particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Community library update 2024-04-18

+The community library information in the docs has been updated with any recently updated libraries.

 ### PDM microphone information 2024-04-18

 Updated the M-SoM, P2, and Photon 2 datasheets and migration guides to include information about PDM microphones.